nicolascalo/biomedical_data_pipelines/6_drug_screening_experiment_analysis/Readme.md

 # :exclamation: Situation

-The drug discovery platform I belonged to had recently transitioned from low- to high-throughput pharmacological screening for its drug candidates
+The drug discovery platform I belonged to had recently transitioned from low- to high-throughput pharmacological screening for its drug candidates.

 Manual processing of the screening data had become unsustainable (one week of work for a single experiment), warranting the development of an automated data processing and analysis pipeline.